 For our Autumn Term Curriculum Letter please follow the link:

-Please view our Newsletter for February to March 2018:
+Please view our Newsletter for the Summer Term 2018:

 Can you please make sure your child brings in the following homework due on each day:

 Due Monday – Friday’s homework (Usually English or Maths) and individual reading books.

 We currently have PE on Mondays and Thursdays.
 Please ensure the PE kit is in school.

 Thanks, Miss Pitt 🙂

 Congratulations to our amazing football team for making it through to the semi finals tonight!
 You have made us so proud!
 You showed amazing sportsmanship and teamwork! ⭐️⭐️⭐️